lukestringer90/NewsFeedCollectionViewFlowLayout/README.md

 self.flowLayout.minimumLineSpacing = 0.0f;

 // Here we setup the layout configurations for the sections we want.
-// Each section corresponds to a page as we have turned on paging for the collectionview.
+// Each section corresponds to a page as we have turn paging on for the collectionview.
 // The number of elements in the sectionLayoutConfigurations array specifies how many pages there are
 // and what configuration of cells should be used for that section and page. self.flowLayout.sectionLayoutConfigurations = @[